yuburoll/shiftwaltz/README.md

 ![L0](images/shiftwaltz-layer0.png)

-Front legends are triggered by long press, mainly on thumb clusters.
+Front legends are triggered by long press(holding), mainly on thumb clusters.

 This provides normal qwerty, but without home rows.
 Other modifiers goes to right keys.(' , ' , ' . ' , ' / ')

+You may change position of thumb cluster hold keys to your best position. (eg. Layer1/2 <-> Shift)

 ## Layer 1-Numbers and Symbols